hpgrahsl/kryptonite-for-kafka/README.md

 - [AEAD](https://developers.google.com/tink/aead) using AES in GCM mode for probabilistic encryption based on Tink's implementation
 - [DAEAD](https://developers.google.com/tink/deterministic-aead) using AES in SIV mode for deterministic encryption based on Tink's implementation
-- for backwards compatibility to earlier versions of Kryptonite a JCE-based AEAD AES GCM implementation which is deprecated
+- for backwards compatibility to earlier versions of Kryptonite a JCE-based AEAD AES GCM implementation which should be considered deprecated in the context of this project and not used any longer

 All three cryptographic primitives offer support for _authenticated encryption with associated data_ (AEAD).
 This basically means that besides the ciphertext, an encrypted field additionally contains unencrypted but authenticated meta-data.
-In order to keep the storage overhead per encrypted field down to a minimum, the implementation currently only incorporates a version identifier for Kryptonite itself together with a short identifier representing the algorithm which was used to encrypt the field in question.
+In order to keep the storage overhead per encrypted field relatively low, the implementation currently only incorporates a version identifier for Kryptonite itself together with a short identifier representing the algorithm as well as the keyset identifier which was used to encrypt the field in question.
 Future versions might benefit from additional meta-data.

 By design, every application of AEAD in probabilistic mode on a specific record field results in different ciphertexts for one and the same plaintext.
 This is in general not only desirable but very important to make attacks harder.
 However, in the context of Kafka records this has an unfavorable consequence for producing clients e.g. a source connector. **Applying Kryptonite using AEAD in probabilistic mode on a source record's key would result in a 'partition mix-up'** because records with the same original plaintext key would end up in different topic partitions.
 In other words, **if you plan to use Kryptonite for source record keys make sure to configure it to apply deterministic AEAD i.e. AES in SIV mode**.
 Doing so safely supports the encryption of record keys and keeps topic partitioning and record ordering intact.